UltimateKalman: Flexible Kalman Filtering and Smoothing Using Orthogonal Transformations: Examples and tests

 \subsection{Performance testing}

 Figure~\ref{fig:stress-testing} shows the result of testing the performance of the three implementations using their \texttt{perftest} method.
 The experiments were carried out on a laptop with an Intel i7 processor.
-The test uses random square unitary matrices for $F_{i}$ and $G_{i}$ are fixed, identities for $C_{i}$ and $K_{i}$, $c_{i}=0$, and a random Gaussian vector for $o_{i}$.
+The test uses two random square unitary matrices $F$ and $G$, sets $F_{i}=F$ and $G_{i}=G$, uses identities for $C_{i}$ and $K_{i}$, $c_{i}=0$, and a random Gaussian vector for $o_{i}$.
 The matrices $H_{i}$ are identities created by the algorithm itself; they are not passed as arguments.
 The use of unitary matrices avoids overflows and underflows.

-The graphs in Figure~\ref{fig:stress-testing} show the average running times per step, averaged over groups of 1000 steps.
+The graphs in Figure~\ref{fig:stress-testing} show the average runtimes per step, averaged over groups of 1000 steps.

 The results show that on small problems ($n_{i}=6$), the C implementation is the fastest, filtering taking about $8\,\mu\text{s}$ per step.
 The Java implementation is about a factor of two slower, with periodic jumps that are most likely caused by the garbage collector.
 The MATLAB implementation is much slower, taking about $140\,\mu\text{s}$ per step.
 Both the Java and MATLAB implementations are initially even slower, probably due to just-in-time compilation of the code.